-- 7. Although maximum wage laws existed long before minimum wage laws, only the latter are common today.
-However, in those special cases where there have been maximum wage laws- as under wage and price controls during World War II, for example- what effects would such laws have on discrimination against minorities and women?
-How would maximum wage laws and minimum wage laws differ in their effects on discrimination? (pages 214, 231-233) - 8.
-Does inequality of income tend to be greater or less in the long run than in the short run?
-Why do many statistics about "the rich" and "the poor" include people who are neither rich nor poor in reality? (pages 199-200) - 9.
-When drivers of municipal transit buses are unionized and paid more than they would be paid in a free, competitive market, what effect does that tend to have on the size of the buses and the waiting time between buses? (page 215) - 10.
-How can differences in the quality of transportation systems or in the level of corruption in different countries affect the value of labor? (page 197) - 11.
-Why would a South African manufacturer expand production by opening a plant in Poland, when there were large numbers of workers available in South Africa, where the unemployment rate was 26 percent, and where the average output per hour of South African workers was higher than the average output per hour of Polish workers? (pages 195-196, 227-228) - 12.
-Why is the productivity of an individual not the same as the efficiency or merit of that individual?
-Give examples comparing workers in Third World countries with workers in more prosperous countries, and comparing different baseball players in different kinds of situations. (pages 196-197)
+- 8. Does inequality of income tend to be greater or less in the long run than in the short run?
+Greater or less than inequalities in consumption?
+Why do many statistics about "the rich" and "the poor" include people who are neither rich nor poor in reality? (pages 213-215, 278-279) - 9.
+A New York Times columnist once used per capita income statistics to judge the economic performance of the administration of President Lyndon Johnson and, in later years, used household income statistics to judge the economic performance of the administration of President Ronald Reagan.
+Which set of statistics would tend to make the economic progress of the country look better and why? (pages 217-218) - 10.
+How can differences in the quality of transportation systems or in the level of corruption in different countries affect the value of labor? (pages 211-212) - 11.
+Why would a South African manufacturer expand production by opening a plant in Poland, when there were large numbers of workers available in South Africa, where the unemployment rate was 26 percent, and where the average output per hour of South African workers was higher than the average output per hour of Polish workers? (pages 246-247) - 12.
+Why is the productivity of an individual not the same as the efficiency of that individual?
+Give examples comparing workers in Third World countries with workers in more prosperous countries and comparing different baseball players in different kinds of situations. (pages 209-212) - 13.
+It has often been said that, over time, a higher percentage of the nation's total income goes to the rich.
+In what sense is this true and in what sense is it not true? (pages 209-221)

-- 13. It has often been said that, over time, a higher percentage of the nation's total income goes to high income people.
-In what sense is this true and in what sense is it not true? (pages 203-207) - 14.
-Why are wages lower, and working conditions worse, in Third World countries?
-What are the likely consequences of various possible ways of trying to improve either or both? (pages 244-247) - 15.
-What are the implications of the fact that most people today reach their peak earnings years at later ages than in generations past-and that these peak earnings are now usually a larger number of times greater than the earnings of beginners than in times past?
-What further implications does this have for the changing differences in male and female earnings? (pages 208-209)
+- 14. Why are wages lower, and working conditions worse, in Third World countries?
+What are the likely consequences of various possible ways of trying to improve either or both? (pages 265-267) - 15.
+What are the implications of the fact that most people today reach their peak earnings years at later ages than in generations past- and that these peak earnings are now usually a larger number of times greater than the earnings of beginners than in times past?
+What further implications does this have for the changing differences in male and female earnings? (pages 222-223)